Mayfieldmel/Mayfield-Ecommerce-Backend/README.md

 ## The Generator

-The Mayfield Employee Tracker is a command-line app that creates and manages an employee database.
+The Mayfield E-Commerce Backend app provides the backend to an e-commerce website.
+The app configures a working api to use Sequelize to interact with a MySQL database.

 ## Tools